-(3) Time-Vested RSU amount based on fair market value at time of grant.

-(4) Performance Based RSU valued at grant using Monte Carlo methodology.
+- (1) Time-Vested RSU amount based on fair market value at time of grant. - (2) Performance Based RSU valued at grant using Monte Carlo methodology.

-Compensation Benchmarking
+Compensation Benchmarking.

-The Compensation Committee examines the compensation practices of a peer group of companies, supplemented by survey data using similar peer group parameters, to assess the competitiveness of all elements of our executive officer compensation programs.
-In October 2018, the Compensation Committee, with the assistance of its independent compensation consultant, Radford, a part of Aon plc, a national executive compensation consulting firm, completed its annual review of our peer group.
-Based on the Compensation Committee's review and advice of Radford, our peer group for fiscal year 2018 consisted of 16 companies for purposes of determining the competitiveness of our named executive officer compensation in fiscal year 2018.
-The Compensation Committee maintained the general framework for selecting peer companies after considering the practices of outside investors and several governance groups.
+The Compensation Committee examines the compensation practices of a defined peer group of companies, supplemented by survey data using similar peer group parameters, to assess the competitiveness of all elements of our executive officer compensation programs.
+In December 2018, the Compensation Committee, with the assistance of its independent compensation consultant, Radford, which is part of the Rewards Solutions practice at Aon plc, a national executive compensation consulting firm, completed its annual review of our peer group.
+Based on the Compensation Committee's review and advice of Radford, our peer group for fiscal year 2019 consisted of 17 companies for the purposes of evaluating the competitiveness of our named executive officer compensation in fiscal year 2019.
+The Compensation Committee maintained the general framework for selecting peer companies as in 2018 after considering the practices of outside investors and several governance advisory groups.

-2018 Peer Group
+2019 Peer Group

-Global Industry Classification Standard Code Trailing 12-Months Revenue Range Market Capitalization Range Semiconductor-45301020 and Semiconductor \$ 300 million - \$ 3 billion (0.3x to equipment-45301010 \$210 million - \$1.3 billion (0.4x to 2.5x) 3x) Advanced Energy Industries Entegris Rudolph Technologies Axcelis Technologies Ichor Holdings Ultratech Brooks Automation MKS Instruments Veeco Instruments Cabot Microelectronics Nanometrics Xcerra Coherent PDF Solutions Cohu Photronics
+Global Industry Classification Standard Code Trailing 12-Months Revenue Range Market Capitalization Range Semiconductor-45301020 and Semiconductor equipment- 45301010 \$210 million - \$1.3 billion (0.4x to 2.5x) \$300 million - \$ 3 billion (0.3x to 3x) Advanced Energy Industries Entegris Rudolph Technologies Axcelis Technologies Ichor Ultra Clean Holdings Brooks Automation MKS Instruments Veeco Instruments Cabot Microelectronics Nanometrics XPeri Coherent PDF Solutions Cohu Photronics

 In selecting the specific companies, the Compensation Committee considered the objective criteria, whether the company was considered a peer by various institutional advisors, such as Institutional Shareholder Services (ISS) and Glass Lewis, as well as if the company considered FormFactor a peer.
-For the 2018 peer group, FormFactor's revenue was at the 57th percentile against the peer group with a market capitalization falling at the 56th percentile at the time that the group was approved.
+For the 2019 peer group, FormFactor's revenue was at the 42nd percentile against the peer group with a market capitalization falling at the 61st percentile at the time that the group was approved.